Manny Get Your Gun: Plot

 Meanwhile, Mitchell (Jesse Tyler Ferguson) and Cameron (Eric Stonestreet) are walking through the mall looking for a present for Manny.
-While there, Cameron stops to help an elderly man named Donald (Norman Lloyd) to convince an old lady name Helen (Norma Michaels) to take him back, despite Mitchell's protests that they are running out of time.
+While there, Cameron stops to help an elderly man named Donald (Norman Lloyd) to convince an old lady named Helen (Norma Michaels) to take him back, despite Mitchell's protests that they are running out of time.
 Cameron is initially delighted to help before realizing Donald is an adulterer.
 Cameron and Mitchell soon continue their fight about Mitchell not being spontaneous but in the middle of the discussion, Mitchell takes part in a flash mob with a bunch of people to "Free Your Mind".
 Mitchell initially thinks Cameron will be happy, but Cameron becomes angry that Mitchell kept it a secret from him.
 They soon have another fight in their car.

 In the Pritchett house, Gloria (Sofía Vergara) and Jay (Ed O'Neill) have a fight over Gloria's habit of losing everything and currently losing her keys.
 Jay initially believes he is right before finding the keys in his pockets, but instead of apologizing to Gloria he secretes the keys in her purse.

 In the meantime, Manny becomes depressed after Jay informs him he never truly acted like a kid.
 He tries to live his life as a kid before the party with bad prank calls and mixing sodas.
 He then opens his old Christmas present (a flotation device) and putting it in a pool.
 A furious Gloria angry at Manny not wanting to go his own party shoots the flotation device with a BB gun Jay gave him.
 In the car, Jay finally tells Gloria the truth making her furious.